 Specialization & Advisor

 The choice of thesis advisor usually evolves out of this process.
 After student and faculty agree on the thesis advising, the student reports the change from the Preliminary Academic Advisor to the chosen Dissertation Advisor to the Math Graduate Office using the form located outside the Grad Office.
-Typically students should choose a Dissertation Advisor about two years after passing their qualifiers.

 Master's of Science (MS) Degree

 Normally the department does not admit students whose intended degree is a generic Master's outside of the MMS specializations program.
 However, students admitted for the PhD can obtain a general MS degree in Mathematics during their academic progression towards the PhD degree.